src-d/blog/content/post/gld.md

 (4) is the only way to obtain the database of 400 different licenses validated by professional lawyers.

-The following table compares the current go-license-detector with GitHub's built-in license detector and Google's licenseclassifier on the
-[reference 1k dataset](https://github.com/src-d/go-license-detector/blob/master/licensedb/dataset.zip):
+The following table compares the current go-license-detector with GitHub's built-in license detector, Google's licenseclassifier and Ben Boyter's `lc` on the [reference 1k dataset](https://github.com/src-d/go-license-detector/blob/master/licensedb/dataset.zip):

 |Detector|Detection rate|Time to scan, sec|